⚖️ Understanding The Law the Right Way | Searches & Consent Explained — Chapter Seven

 Every search depends on authority.

-Consent hands that authority over willingly.
+Consent transfers that authority willingly.

 Understanding wording does not create conflict.